HexagoneFive/HexagoneFive/README.md

-- 👋 Hi, I’m @HexagoneFive
+- 👋 Hi, I’m Guilherme R.C.
+Autor of @HexagoneFive
+- 💬 @HexagoneFive is a Github Directory/Account to my Projects
 - 👀 I’m interested in Web Dev and Desktop Application
 - 🌱 I’m currently learning Binary Crypted Files Handled in Web Enviroment
 - 💞️ I’m looking to collaborate on ... not sure yet.